Phanisharan/Phanisharan/README.md

 ## About Me

-- 🎓 Currently pursuing a BTech degree in Computer Science from Jayamukhi institute of Technological Sciences
+- 🎓 I am Currently in Final year pursuing a BTech degree in Computer Science from Jayamukhi institute of Technological Sciences
 - 💻 Learning Python and exploring its applications in various fields
 - 🌱 Always eager to learn new technologies and expand my skillset